USEPA/e-manifest/docs/src/Services/authentication.md

    - `E_DesignatedFacilityAuthorizationSave: User is not authorized for the Designated Facility.
 Cannot create Image or DataImage5Copy manifests.`

-   2.2 If `rejection` is true, `rejectionInfo.transporterOnSite` is true, `alternateDesignatedFacilityType` is “Tsdf” and user is not authorized for `rejectionInfo.alternateDesignatedFacility.epaSiteId`, the following error is
+   2.2 If `rejection` is true, `rejectionInfo.transporterOnSite` is true, `alternateDesignatedFacilityType` is "Tsdf" and user is not authorized for `rejectionInfo.alternateDesignatedFacility.epaSiteId`, the following error is
    generated: